phalcon-orphanage/docs/en/db-models-relationships.md

 Using relationships, you can get only those `Customers` that relate to our `Invoices` that have a certain `cst_status_flag`.
 Defining that constraint in the relationship allows you to let the model do all the work.

+It also accepts a closure, which is evaluated every time before the related records are accessed.
+This enables the conditions to be automatically updated between queries.

 ```php
 <?php